-COLLEGE OF EDUCATION (Complete in Tk20) THE UNIVERSITY OF ALABAMA IN HUNSVILLE Cooperating Teacher's Evaluation of Candidate's Professional Dispositions
+COLLEGE OF EDUCATION (Complete in Tk20) THE UNIVERSITY OF ALABAMA IN HUNSVILLE

+Cooperating Teacher's Evaluation of Candidate's Professional Dispositions

-Teacher Candidate: Date: Cooperating Teacher: Grade/Subject: School: UAH teacher education faculty routinely monitor the professional disposit feedback and support as the candidates work to enhance their professional return this brief evaluation of the UAH teacher candidate's professionalis dispositions.
-Please be candid in yo sm.
-Thank you.
-ExceptionalSatisfactoryNeeds Impro ovement-Unsatisfactory 422 1 Professional Dispositions 1.
-Intellectual Curiosity Rati ng 2 Asks thoughtful questions about classroom instruction and routine seeks to expand content knowledge and encourages students to do 2.
+Teacher Candidate: Date: Cooperating Teacher: Grade/Subject: School: UAH teacher education faculty routinely monitor the professional dispositions of our feedback and support as the candidates work to enhance their professional disposition return this brief evaluation of the UAH teacher candidate's professionalism.
+Thank Rating Scale ions.
+Please be candid in your assessment as you complete a ExceptionalSatisfactoryNeeds Improvement-U -Unsatisfactory 422 1 Professional Dispositions 1.
+Intellectual Curiosity Rating 1.
+421 Asks thoughtful questions about classroom instruction and routines; seeks to expand content knowledge and encourages students to do the same e 2.
 Respects all learners 2.
-4- 32 3.
-Interactions with Others Initiates positive interactions with students, faculty, peers, and oth 32 4.
-Tact and Judgment Perceives what to do in order to maintain good relations with othe accordingly 2 5.
+4 1 3.
+Interactions with Others 3.
+41 4.
+Tact and Judgment Perceives what to do in order to maintain good relations with others and act accordingly 5.
 Reliable and Dependable Attends to tasks or duties without prompting 5.
-4- 32 5.
-Multicultural Sensitivity 6.
-4- 2 7.
-Attendance and Punctuality Follows contract schedule for attendance and is on time ····· 7.
-4- 32 8.
-Written Communication 32 9.
-Oral Communication Well-spoken; listens well and responds appropriately 9.
-4- 32 10.
-Written Communication 2 11.
-Initiative Resourceful about identifying and meeting student needs without 32 12.
+41\ 6.
+Multicultural Sensitivity Sensitive to cultural, ethnic and economic differences and their impact on student learning 6.
+41 7.
+Attendance and Punctuality Follows contract schedule for attendance and is on time 7.
+421 8.
+Written Communication 8.
+421 9.
+Oral Communication 9.
+41 10.
+Written Communication Expresses ideas clearly with no mechanical or grammatical errors 10.
+41 11.
+Initiative 12.
 Flexible 12.
-4- 32 13.
-Professional Appearance Follows appropriate dress code Based on your interactions with this candidate, what is your recommendate. n to the teacher edu program?fully supportsupport with reservations do not support a to the teacher eur
+41 13.
+Professional Appearance Follows appropriate dress code ; , , , , , not support Cooperating Teacher Signature: Comments may be added on on the back.